A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Introduction

+While other methods may only address a subset of these challenges, EHGOs can provide a unified framework that can ensure flight performance under model uncertainties, external disturbances, and unknown reference trajectory dynamics.
+It can enable the design of a robust feedback linearizing control strategy that can achieve excellent transient tracking performance even when applied to this highly dynamic system in the presence of these disturbances.
+It also enables real-time trajectory generation based on the position information of a reference system which may have partially known or completely unknown dynamics.
+However, effectively implementing EHGOs with limited measurement sampling rate is challenging for highly dynamic systems and we address this challenge in this paper.

-The contributions of this work include the design and rigorous analysis of an EHGO based feedback linearizing control method that incorporates estimation of a reference trajectory from an unknown, or partially known, reference dynamic system.
-The EHGO enables estimation of all states for output feedback control, as well as estimating modeling error and external disturbances, enabling the design of a robust feedback linearizing control strategy.
-The proposed method can recover performance of the desired linear system under a broad class of disturbances.
-Existing multi-rotor control techniques require the rotational dynamics to be sufficiently faster than the translational dynamics such that the tracked rotational trajectory can serve as virtual control for the translational subsystem.
-The proposed EHGO design treats the transient of the rotational subsystem as a disturbance, estimates it, and actively compensates for it in the rotational controller.
-Thus, the proposed controller does not require the timescale separation between rotational and translational subsystems.
-A key challenge in implementing an EHGO based output feedback controller is that the dynamics of commercial electronic speed controllers evolve at the same timescale as the EHGO and should be included in EHGO design.
-We illustrate the influence of inclusion/non-inclusion of these dynamics on output feedback performance.
-We illustrate the effectiveness of our output feedback controller through simulation and experimental results using the example of landing a multi-rotor on a moving ground vehicle.
+In this work, we design and rigorously analyze an EHGO-based feedback linearizing control method that incorporates the estimation of a reference trajectory from an unknown, or partially known, reference dynamic system.
+While being implemented on a highly dynamic system, the EHGO enables the estimation of all states for output feedback control, as well as estimating modeling error and external disturbances, enabling the design of a robust feedback linearizing control strategy.
+The proposed method can recover the performance of the desired linear system under a broad class of disturbances.

+The major contributions of this work are threefold.
+First, our proposed EHGO-based control design for the translational system treats the transient of the rotational subsystem as a disturbance, estimates it, and actively compensates for it.
+This enables the proposed controller to not require the timescale separation between rotational and translational subsystems, a key requirement in existing multi-rotor control techniques.

+Second, we show that for the output sampling rates available on the off-the-shelf drones, the dynamics of commercial electronic speed controllers evolve at the same timescale as the EHGO.
+We illustrate the influence of inclusion/non-inclusion of these dynamics on output feedback performance and show that these should be included in the EHGO design.
+Additionally, the output feedback control dynamics obtained after the inclusion of these dynamics differs from the standard EHGO-based output feedback dynamics, and we rigorously analyze them.